kilean20/kilean20.github.io/_posts/2021-09-23-bifidel_GPvsNN.md

 ![]({{ "assets/img/bifidel_GPvsNN/nonlinear-bi-fidelity-GP.jpg" | absolute_url }})

-Observe that in some of regions where the data points are scarce, there can be large discrepancy b/w **LF** and **HF** GP model.
+Although, nonlinear assumption between the fildulities is more general than the linear assumption, the result above is disappointing compared to the linear bi-fidelity GP result.
+However, this actually can be understood and anticipated from the fact that the two fideilities of our toy model are very close each other linearly.

-# 3. NN Bagging (Bootstrap aggregating)
+# 3. Bootstrap aggregating (*Bagging*) Neural-Network (NN)

 Although GP is exact Bayesian, the compuational complexity renders it impractical (without approximation) for high-dimensional problem.
-Here, we present ensemble neural network method to construct the bi-fidelity bayesian surrogate model.
-Specifically, we use boostraped data to train multiple NN.
+Here, we use ensemble neural network method to construct the bi-fidelity bayesian surrogate model.
+Specifically, we use [Bagging](https://en.wikipedia.org/wiki/Bootstrap_aggregating) over NN based on the following reasons:
+	- Each NN tend to converge near the data points but vary over regions (of input domain) where data is absent.
+	-
+data to train multiple NN.
 Furthermore, each NN is equipped with random prior to make it Bayesian.

 ### 3.1 Single fidelity NN Bagging